No items found.

 5. Past experiences and baggage

-Individuals may carry baggage from past relationships or experiences, which can influence their beliefs and expectations in their current relationships.
-When a person's past behavior or attitudes do not align with what the other partner values in the present, this can create cognitive dissonance.
+Individuals may carry baggage from past relationships or experiences, which can influence their beliefs and expectations in their current relationships; when a person's past behavior or attitudes do not align with what their partner values in the present, this can create cognitive dissonance.
+Engaging in self-care and seeking online therapy can help individuals process unresolved emotions and navigate relationship challenges more effectively.

 Ways cognitive dissonance affects beliefs